Joseph (art model): Joseph and abolitionism

 Géricault identified as an abolitionist and his decision to include representations of Black people in The Raft of the Medusa has been interpreted as a political statement against slavery and French colonialism.
-Art historian Albert Alhadef, pointing to "strong antipathy" towards people of color among the general French public during the early 19th-century, called the artist's inclusion of Black individuals in the painting an "extraordinary burst of fearless independence."
+Art historian Albert Alhadef, pointing to "strong antipathy" towards people of color among the general French public during the early 19th century, called the artist's inclusion of Black individuals in the painting an "extraordinary burst of fearless independence".
 Surviving accounts indicate that the decision was controversial.
-Italian art model known as Cadamour, who also posed for The Raft of the Medusa, was allegedly "scandalized" that Géricault had decided to hire a Black model.
+An Italian art model known as Cadamour, who also posed for The Raft of the Medusa, was allegedly "scandalized" that Géricault had decided to hire a Black model.